swatts204/Final-Assignment/README.md

 ##Elevator Pitch
 **********************************************
 This application allows the online community to contribute to fact based information on any and every sneaker ever made.
 It will be a realiable online source that is upheld by the online sneaker community.
 Users will be able to upload textual information as well as pictures and links.
-Sneaker Experts will able to search for information on sneakers as well as compare information.
-Appointed admins will have special access to edit and delete information on this application.
-Log in will be required for each user.
+Sneaker Experts will be able to search for information on sneakers.
+Admins will have special access to edit and delete Sneaker Profiles on this application.
+Log in will be required for each user in order to use the Add Sneaker Prfile functionality and to participate in the Forum.
-A discussion forum will also be a key feature for registered users.
-They will be able to post comments and discussion topics.

 ##Key Features
 **********************************************
 1. User and Admin Login
-2. Post, Search, and Compare sneaker profiles
+2. Post and Search Sneaker Profiles
 3. Search Upcoming release dates
 4. Discussion and Topic Forum